 - Effective Environmentalism resources document - provides a good intro to the cause area and also an up to date list of the best resources to find more information, highlights some of the value of being part of this community

-- Women and Non-Binary Altruism Mentorship - A project that creates tailored 1-1 mentorship opportunities, using a form they can filter applicants
+- Magnify Mentoring - A project that creates tailored 1-1 mentorship opportunities for people under represented in EA, using a form they can filter applicants

 - Founders Pledge - Well designed website that highlights members and stories of how they have benefited from being part of the FP network.
 It also shows how FP filters for startup members